 Why SMEs Aren’t At More B2B Challenger Brands

-In the last 48 months, the concept of having a full-time SME has been trickling down from enterprise tech companies to primarily funded midsize company leaders.
+In the last 48 months, the concept of having a full-time SME has been trickling down from enterprise companies to primarily venture-backed midsize companies.
 For decades, giants like IBM have had high-paid, strategic SMEs make the media rounds.
-They’ll share takeaways from new research they conducted, discuss trends, reveal predictions (nobody ever checks on a year later), what consumers are buying, ya get it.
+They share takeaways from new research they conducted, discuss trends, make predictions (nobody ever checks on a year later), and so on.

 Since the pandemic happened, dozens of sharp founders at startups have pegged CTOs or Heads of Content as part-time SMEs.
-However, for reasons mentioned above and more, it’s a stopgap.
-Additionally, it’s usually short-lived.
+However, for the reasons mentioned above and more, this is a stopgap measure.
+Also, it’s usually short-lived.
 Very few emerging B2B businesses have this gap filled the way they should.

 - Few founders know the value of this key hire

-Yet, the value an SME brings to a growing B2B tech company is at an all-time high.
+Yet, the value a subject matter expert brings to a growing B2B tech company is at an all-time high.
 When their roles are clearly established and they’re trusted by a leader to go out to the world to share smarts and evangelize, SMEs are: